-All assignments have corresponding general directions, which are uploaded in our Handouts Area of the course.
-You can find the rubrics in the individual assignments in Canvas.
+All assignments have corresponding rubrics and general directions, which are uploaded in our Handouts Area of the course.

 Attendance & Participation: Check in no less than four times per week, be engaged with all of your discussion board assignments, provoke energetic and polite discussion, listen/read/comprehend actively, work respectfully with your colleagues in class, take loads of notes from your readings, look up words you don't understand, ask questions, think critically about the world around you, etc. Make use of the Q&A Board as well.
 This is not scored, but even if you don't have questions, you might be able to answer somebody's query - so have some presence there.